JakobST1n/Stickman-Costume/README.md

 This was made for a halloween-costume.
 The code runs on an attiny85, mainly to be able to dim the lights down.

 # Usage
-- Upload the code to the attiny
+1) Make the costume
-- Solder together the board
+2) Solder together the board
-- Make the costume
+3) Upload the code to the atiny
-- Have fun!
+4) Have fun!
 ## Operation
 - Hold button `SW2` to change brightness/ pwm frequency.
 - Click button `SW1` to go through the modes.